Timely Thoughts on Mega Man 8

 In more than a sentence, why is it that Capcom’s fighting games are allowed to be so lazy and yet get relatively good reviews?
 Street Fighter IV, Marvel vs Capcom 3 and the 1.1 versions of both of those.
 Shallow and lazy.
 Particularly the versus series.
 Great potential for some kind of interesting story mode reduced to a handful of cool cutscenes.

 So.
 What do you get in Tats vs Caps?
 Not a lot.
 Punch people in the head on seven stages in Arcade Mode.
-Punch people in the ahead against the clock in survival mode and punch as many people in the head before your life runs out in Survival Mode. → Your right post comes off?
+Punch people in the ahead against the clock in survival mode and punch as many people in the head before your life runs out in Survival Mode.
+Even for a Capcom game there is a paucity of unlockables.
+Extra costumes, still images from the ending, three movies, two and a halfish, some artwork, spinnable 3D models and a stage viewer are all available. → Hot Shots Post 3

 Street Fighter Folks